Developer Guide

 • There are no gaps in the IDs.
 When deleting data records with integer values, gaps are created.

 • When merging or copying data with GUIDs, IDs do not need to be identified.
-The effort required and errors are reduced when using GUIDs, in comparison to integer values - And the code is leaner.
+The effort required and errors are reduced when using GUIDs, in comparison to integer values - and the code is leaner.

 References